privong/papers-in-markdown/aastex62/demo.md

 2018-05-26  Saturday                        0
 2018-05-27  Sunday                          0

-Table: Number of imaginary thunderstorms in Gainesville, FL during the 21st week of 2018.
+Table: Number of imaginary thunderstorms in Gainesville, FL during the 21st week of 2018. {#tbl:storms}

 ## Citations {#sec:citations}